constraints: , variables: ,

-The particular Klee-Minty problem is determined by specifying the number of rows in the problem.
+The particular Klee-Minty problem is determined by specifying the number of constraints in the problem.
 Your instructor will tell you what value to use.
-In this exercise, the correct final score is 2^m-1, where m denotes the number of rows in the problem.
+In this exercise, the correct final score is \(\sf 2^m-1\), where \(\sf m \) denotes the number of constraints in the problem.

-When you are ready to begin, press the Go Pivoting button and then, when the pivot window pops up, press the Start button.
+When you are ready to begin, press the Go Pivoting button.

 Don't forget that incorrectly pressing the termination button, Optimal, counts as an extra pivot, so press this button only when you are confident that it is the correct thing to do.

-Final note: if for any reason you wish to start over, you may press the Exit button to quit the exercise.
-At that point you can start afresh.
+Final note: if for any reason you wish to start over, you may reload the window.
+You can then start afresh.
 Of course, at some time before this online assignment is due you must go to the end and submit a score.

 Note: click here for the Java Applet version of the same tool.